gtqite/cbecc-com_scripts/README.md

 - Lighting editor
 - Central Plant editor

-## Basics of Scripting in CBECC-Com
+## Basics of Using Python with CBECC-Com

 ### CBECC-Com XML Structure
 TBD